Sole trader bank accounts

 Free online day-to-day business banking (excludes CHAPS and international payments).
 For business with annual turnover less than £1 million.

-Please allow up to 72 hours from registering your business with Companies House, before starting an application.
+For limited companies please allow up to 72 hours from registering your business with Companies House, before starting an application.

 More Information